Did you ever walk into a room and forget what you went in to get?

 This brain rust also destroys mitochondria, the energy-producing power plants in your cells.
 As a result, your brain doesn’t make enough energy to work efficiently.
 This makes your brain slow down even more.

-Exposure to heavy metals and toxins like lead, mercury, aluminium, arsenic, pesticides, and others that poison your brain and speed up mental decline, including memory loss.
+Exposure to heavy metals and toxins like lead, mercury, aluminium, arsenic, pesticides, and others that poison your brain and speed up the mental decline, including memory loss.
 Studies show the damage from these toxins begins years before you notice any symptoms.

-4. Gut function.
+4. Gut function

 More and more research associate the functionality of the digestive system and brain function.
 The bacteria, fungi, viruses and other microorganisms that comprise your body’s microflora actually outnumber your body’s cells and it’s now becoming increasingly clear that these tiny organisms play a MAJOR role in your health—both physical and mental and memory loss.

 Considering the fact that an estimated 80% of your immune system is located in your gut, reseeding your gut with healthy bacteria is important for the prevention of virtually ALL diseases, from colds to cancer to brain function.

 What do you need to do?